oscillatingworks/docs.piladb.org/getting_started/README.md

 ### Database Model

 As of now, **piladb** writes into memory only, and runs as a single server.
 This means that it doesn't persist data on disk and is not able to replicate its content to another **piladb** instances.
+If the server is shutdown, all data is flushed and it would require a fresh restart.

-Every operation applied to a **Stack** has a O(1) complexity, and blocks further incoming or concurrent operations.
+Every operation applied to a **Stack** has a O(1) complexity, and blocks further incoming or concurrent operations, which ensures consistent responses within a reasonable amount of time.